mtandon09/shiny_FI_network/README.md

 Use cases:
-- Enter a few genes to view their interacting neighbors
+- Enter a few genes to view their interacting neighbors -- e.g `BRCA2, MSH2`
+- Enter a mature microRNA name to view their interacting neighbors (targets) -- e.g. `hsa-miR-5100`
+-- Select `mirTarBase` as the data source
-- Enter a large list (say top 250 differentially expressed genes) and exclude neighbors to view interactions among them
+- Enter a large list (say top 250 differentially expressed genes) and exclude neighbors to view interactions among them -- You can include neighbors if you like, but the resulting plot is usually too busy to be informative
-- Enter a mature microRNA name, and view interacting neighbors, with or without the Reactome FI data

 To do: enable file upload to overlay fold-change or mutation data